-Our maritime training courses are regulation-compliant, and our online versions fulfill classroom training requirements.
-Each class contains sections on equipment, safe operations, common hazards, and more.
+Our PIT training courses are regulation-compliant, and our online versions fulfill training requirements.
+Each class contains sections on machine anatomy, principles of stability, safe operations, common hazards to avoid, and more.

 These presentations include intermittent practice quiz questions to prepare for the final written exam included with the courses.
 In addition to the written exam, these courses also include a checklist for employers to use when administering a practical exam.

-Though you will still need to familiarize yourself with all other applicable federal, state, and local standards, these trainings encompass the following OSHA standards for the maritime industry:
+Though you will still need to familiarize yourself with all other applicable federal, state, and local standards, these trainings encompass the following OSHA standards for powered industrial trucks:

 OSHA requires maritime training for maritime employees–on that, there is no question.
 Where confusion exists is how often employees need maritime refresher training or recertification.
 Outside of the initial safety training class, it is common to see employers set recertification every three years.
 We are one of them.
 And here’s why: